-Immobilizers primarily dedicated to vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes, and
+if fitted immobilizers primarily dedicated to vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes, and

-vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes with regard to immobilizers 2/ 1/.
+vehicles of category M1 and vehicles of category N1 with a maximum mass of not more than 2 tonnes with regard to fitted immobilizers 2/.

-1.2.
 At the request of the manufacturer, Contracting Parties may grant approvals to vehicles of other categories and to immobilizers for fitment to such vehicles.

+This Regulation does not apply to radio transmission frequencies, whether or not related to the protection of vehicles against unauthorized use.

 2. DEFINITIONS